victorfaurschou/fuzzy-command-history/README.md

 ## 📖 Features

-- Search your command history to quickly find any previously used command.
+- Search your command history to quickly find any previously used command - inspired by fzf.
 - Space-separated words each narrow the results independently
 - Configurable via Mod Menu